splunk-soar-connectors/.github/.github/PARTNERS.md

 # Reviewing Pull Requests
 As a partner of a repo, you will be able to review and merge its pull requests.
 When reviewing a PR, please ensure that all automated checks are passing before merging the PR.
-Otherwise, please wait for a member of the Connectors team to review any failing checks that you may be unsure of how to resolve.
+Otherwise, please notify a member of the Connectors team to review any failing checks that you may be unsure of how to resolve.

 # Contributing Changes
-As a partner of a repo, you will be given read/write access allowing you to clone and push to remote branches.
+As a partner of a repo, you will be given read/write access to clone and push to remote branches.
 Please take the following steps to contribute a change and have it published to Splunkbase!
   1. Clone the `next` branch of the repo (`next` should be the branch checked out by default).
   1. Install [pre-commit](https://pre-commit.com/#install) on your system, if not already installed,